MingyuYan-ICT/fengbintu.github.io/index.md

 # About Me
 My name is Fengbin Tu.
 I'm currently pursuing the Ph.D. degree with the Institute of Microelectronics, Tsinghua University, Beijing, China.
-My dissertation title is high energy-efficient neural network accelerator design, advised by Prof. Shaojun Wei and Dr. Shouyi Yin.
+My dissertation's title is high energy-efficient neural network accelerator design, advised by Prof. Shaojun Wei and Dr. Shouyi Yin.
 This is an exciting field where fresh ideas come out every day, so I build a project named [Neural Networks on Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon), to collect works that interest me and make comments on them.

 # Research Interests
 Computer Architecture, Deep Learning, VLSI Design, Approximate Computing